 And here's the surprisingly modest cathedral.
 Well, modesty became the Jesuits.
 Besides, they built it as a simple parish church.
 Minas got a bishop in 1745, however, and this demanded upgrades.
 They're inside.
 We can see them because, mirabile dictu, we've stumbled upon a church that's actually open.

 See the modification?
 Not yet, or not very well.
 Surprised that there's no marble?
 Get used to wood in the Brazilian interior.

 Here's Bazin again: "As the church became a cathedral to house the bishop's seat, the temple had to be richer.
 Thus, the main chapel was divided into two parts by two consoles of a composite order that support the pendants from two cupolas of slight relief, in wood.
 On these two cupolas, an architectonic decoration was painted that houses two times four saintly priests."

 The painter was Manuel Rebelo e Sousa.
 True domes don't exist in Minas, however.
 "Instead wooden roofs were constructed to simulate cloister vaults or even shallow interior oval domes."

 See Smith, p.
 131.

 Another modification: the church got an organ.
-Organ-lovers alert: this was not an ordinary organ but one built by Arp Schnitger and given by King John V as a present to the bishop of Mariana.
+Organ-lovers alert: this was no ordinary organ but one built by a master builder, Arp Schnitger, and given by King John V as a present to the bishop of Mariana.